abhaymishra24/Company-Data-Management-SQL-Project/README.md

 ### Project Description✍️

-Sample project based on an SQL query to filter data from a company database- In this project, included many files which filters all data of the company's employees, sales and other things.
+Sample project based on a SQL query to filter data from a company database- In this project, included many files which filters all data of the company's employees, sales and other things.
 In employee table including their ID, Name, Salary, Hire Date, Department, etc.

 ![Company Logo](https://github.com/abhaymishra24/SQL_project_Employees_Data/blob/main/Company_logo2.png)